HPHT and CVD diamond growth processes

 Natural diamonds treated by HPHT, if identified as such, should be significantly cheaper than the equivalent untreated diamond.
 Natural HPHT diamonds are required by law to be identified when sold or graded.

-Chemical Vapour Deposition (CVD) Diamonds
+Chemical Vapor Deposition (CVD) Diamonds

 Modern lab created diamonds are primarily produced by Chemical Vapor Deposition (CVD) when a very hot gas containing carbon is deposited into a chamber at high temperature and pressure.
 The carbon atoms are deposited onto a diamond ‘substrate’ which can be a naturally ocurring diamond, or one created by the HPHT method.
 The substrates or seed crystals grow new diamonds at up to half a millimetre per day.
 The equipment and method for making CVD diamonds is relatively simple compared to the HPHT process.